Traditional Japanese House Floor Plan: An Easy Guide

 A Japanese floor plan that combines both tatami and wood floors

-Tatami mats are often the number one thing that comes to mind when talking about traditional Japanese houses.
-In a Japanese floor plan, tatami is used for more Japanese-style rooms.
+Tatami mats are often the number one thing that comes to mind when discussing traditional Japanese houses.
+In a Japanese floor plan, tatami is the flooring used for Japanese-style rooms.

 They also function as: